Picture Books

 Everywhere Jesus goes, special things happen.

-One day, soldiers march Jesus away to die on a cross.
+But one day soldiers march him away to die on a cross.

 Knock, knock!
 Who's there?